FarronF/limerick-council-meetings/meetings/2018/10/03-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 5th September 2018.md

 identified on the N21 and indeed on all other National roads within Limerick

-will be assessed for suitable improvement works over the next few months.--- 5
+will be assessed for suitable improvement works over the next few months.
+---
+5

 6.